If you want to learn a lot about life… Be a frequent commuter on the Deutsche Bahn.

 There was the option of getting off this fast train, getting on a slower train and continuing the journey,

-staying on the fast train, going back some stations and then continuing forwards.
+staying on the fast train, going back to some stations and then continuing forwards.

 With dramatic groans, shuffling of feet, rolling eyes… the mad exodus to the next platform began.